hectorcorrea/solr-for-newbies/docs/41_synonyms.md

   #
 ```

+You can also reload the core via the [Solr Admin](http://localhost:8983/solr/#/) page.
+Select "Core Admin", then "bibdata", and click "Reload".

 If you run the queries again they will both report "33 results found" regardless of whether  you search for `q=title:"twentieth century"` or `q=title:"20th century"`:

 ```